 ~ NWF EcoLeaders Community Management Assessment Fellow

-Each fellowship is for a term of 4 months, and while fellows spend various amounts of time on their projects each week, the average amount of time spent will be 40 hours monthly.
-The fellow will receive a $2,000 stipend (the Business Plan fellow will receive a $3,000 stipend with option to request an additional $2,000), professional development assistance and networking opportunities, and the possibility of academic credit for successful completion of the project, as an independent study or integration of fellowship project into course curriculula.
+Each fellowship is for a term of 4 -6 months (based on student schedule), and while fellows spend various amounts of time on their projects each week, the average amount of time spent will be 40 hours monthly.
+The fellow will receive a $3,000 stipend, professional development assistance and networking opportunities, and the possibility of academic credit for successful completion of the project, as an independent study or integration of fellowship project into course curriculula.

 Graduate students from any college or university within the U.S are applicable.
 Current and former employees of National Wildlife Federation and former NWF Campus Ecology Fellows are ineligible to apply.
 Former NWF interns are eligible to apply following one year from their final work date.